 In some cases, this may be true, but ultimately, you get around the same number of sandings even though solid is usually around 3/4″ thick.

-See, you cannot actually resand the entire solid wood plank.
-Solid wood is installed by nailing the boards through the tongue portion into the plywood underneath.
+See, you cannot resand the entire solid wood plank.
+You install solid wood by nailing the boards through the tongue portion into the plywood underneath.
+You can only sand as far as the nail head allows you!

-Otherwise, someone will be very upset when their $10,000.00 sander is ruined.
-So do not base your decision on this because the only reason you would have to refinish your entire floor is either you want to change the color or the entire floor has extensive damage throughout.
+Otherwise, someone will be troubled when their $10,000.00 sander ruins.
+So do not base your decision on this because the only reason you would have to refinish your entire floor is either you want to change the color or the whole floor has extensive damage throughout.

 Other than that you do not need to resand your floors.
-You can actually do a screen and recoat which removes the existing polyurethane and reapply a fresh coat bringing new life to the floor.
+You can do a screen and recoat, which removes the existing polyurethane and reapply a fresh coat bringing new life to the floor.

 5. Height Of Your Floor

-Since solid wood is nailed down to the subfloor, the height of your floor is going to be considerably higher once it’s installed compared to engineered.
+Since solid wood nails down to the subfloor, the height of your floor is going to be considerably higher compared to engineered.

-Keep in mind you have between a 5/8ths to 3/4″ plywood underneath.
+Keep in mind you have between 5/8ths to 3/4″ plywood underneath.

-Then when you factor in the moisture barriers your floor is going to be approximately 1 & 1/2″ inches high.
-This may not appear to be a big deal for some however it does have several flow on effects like…
+Then when you factor in the moisture barriers, your floor will be approximately 1 & 1/2″ inches high.
+This may not appear to be a big deal for some; however, it does have several flow-on effects like:

 6. Baseboards & Plugs

 The second thing to look out for is your baseboards.

-Since the floor is going to be higher, your baseboards will need to also be raised.
-If you are doing a large project such as an entire house then it’s possible all of the baseboards will need to be raised or replaced.
-Obviously if it’s a new construction this won’t be an issue as the baseboards simply go on after the floors are down.
+Since the floor will be higher, your baseboard height will also rise.
+If you are doing a large project such as an entire house, all baseboards will rise or need replacing.
+This won’t be an issue if it’s new construction as the baseboards go on after the floors are down.

-If you are doing just a few rooms or so then the height of the baseboards in those rooms will be different then connecting rooms so keep that in mind if that type of visual is not for you.
+If you are doing just a few rooms or so, then the height of the baseboards in those rooms will be different than connecting rooms, so keep that in mind if that visual is not for you.

 Something else that many folks, including flooring pros, completely forget about are wall plugs.